 Immerse yourself in UC Berkeley

 The Berkeley College of Environmental Design's Global Access Program (CED-GAP) provides unique access to top-notch Berkeley faculty, courses and networks within the innovation ecosystem of the Bay Area and Silicon Valley.
-Through CED-GAP, top qualifying international students gain the knowledge, skills and connections necessary to excel as innovators and thought leaders in sustainable built environment design.
-Built for both majors and non-majors, the core curriculum emphasizes sustainability, design and social difference, and history and theory of cities and landscapes.
-Majors engage in a design studio or planning workshop, while non-majors are able to take one UC Berkeley elective from outside the College's curriculum.
+Through CED-GAP, qualifying international students gain the knowledge, skills and connections necessary to excel as innovators and thought leaders in the fields that encompass sustainable environmental design.
+Built for both design majors (architects and landscape architects) as well as students seeking a broader understanding of the built environment, the core curriculum emphasizes sustainability, design, innovation, social equity and the history of cities and landscapes.
+A key program feature for design majors is the opportunity to take an integrated design studio, while non-design majors enjoy a broad range of classes from across the College.

 - Participants: Top-qualifying undergraduate international students

-- 4 Distinct Program Tracks: 1) architecture, 2) landscape architecture, 3) city planning + urban studies, 4) sustainable environmental design
+- Course offerings in architecture, landscape architecture, city planning + urban studies as well as sustainable environmental design

-SUBMIT YOUR APPLICATION FOR THE FALL 2018 PROGRAM BY JULY 1st!
+SUBMIT YOUR APPLICATION FOR THE Fall 2019 PROGRAM BY July 1, 2019!
+Apply for scholarships online!

-- The College of Environmental Design programs are ranked #1 among all public universities in the USA.
+- Programs within the College of Environmental Design are ranked #1 among all public universities in the United States.

 CED's is housed in Wurster Hall, home to an exceptional array of activities and resources for CED-GAP students: